Blog

 It’s not likely that your customers understand the role of ductwork as the main component for distributing airflow in their homes.
 Perform a thorough inspection of their current ductwork to check for any areas that are damaged or leaking.
 Highlight to the homeowner how leaks can cause the temperature variances they’re experiencing.

 You should also examine how the ductwork is installed and where it’s installed.
 Was it done correctly?
 Is it installed in the right place to deliver maximum performance?
-Does the ductwork to equipment capacity meet the recommended specifications?
+Does the ductwork-to-equipment capacity meet the recommended specifications?
 Are there too many joints and elbows?
 Once you’ve got the answers to these questions, you’ll have the information you need to inform the homeowner of needed repairs or updated solutions to their issue.

 One key piece of information to share with the customer is the role elbows, especially 90-degree ones can play in air flow.
 An easy way to explain it is that because of the air disruption and backflow such a sharp angle can cause, every right-angle elbow adds 30 feet to the “travel distance” air has to make from the main unit to the room vent.
 That bedroom on the second-floor west side?
 It may only be 30 feet from a basement unit, but if there are 6 elbows along the way, it might as well be in the neighbor’s house if the system wasn’t designed for it.